 Starting from January 2020 I accepted an Assistant Professor position for Computer Science at the Institute Polytechnique de Paris (Télécom Paris) inside the DIVA group working on several topics around Mixed Reality (Augmented Reality and Virtual Reality).

-The content of this website is currently not up to date and I will rework the whole side in the following days.
+As a PhD student at Ulm University I was working in the field of Human-Computer Interaction, focusing on the field of Mobile/Nomadic Virtual Reality (scholar | dblp).
 During my studies I had the opportunity to visit and work within a variety of exciting research labs at universities (ETH Zurich, MIT Media Lab) and research institutions (Daimler AG, IBM, Mercedes Benz Research and Development North America, Microsoft Research).
 For more details please have a look at my CV.

 In my research, I explored the interaction scenario that I named nomadic VR.
 Nomadic VR, is a novel interaction scenario in which a user is immersed in a virtual environment using a mobile VR HMD inside an unknown context (e.g., watching a 360-degree video while commuting by public transport).
 In my thesis, I defined this novel interaction scenario as nomadic VR and systematically explored its upcoming challenges and opportunities.
 For this, the interaction scenario was embedded into a larger vision of ubiquitous mixed reality, using models and approaches from the field of context-aware computing which already explain a similar transformation and paradigm shift from stationary PCs to mobile computing (smartphones):